 The Company utilizes a comparable strategy to address warehousing and distribution requirements.
-During summer months, temporary labor is hired to supplement experienced warehouse and distribution personnel.
+During summer months, temporary labor and third-party contractors are hired to supplement experienced warehouse, distribution and service personnel.
 More than 90% of the Company's freight is provided by third-party carriers.
 Utilizing third-party carriers is an effective method of addressing the significant seasonal peak in summer and moderating excess capacity issues in the slow season.
 Reliance on third-party carriers can expose the Company to freight rate volatility, fuel surcharges, and to capacity constraints in the transportation industry.
 The Company has secured sufficient warehouse capacity to accommodate our current needs, as well as anticipated future growth.